angr/angr-management/docs/plugin_metadata_spec.md

 =============================

 Each plugin directory must have a plugin.toml file.
-A plugin metadata file has two types of sections: `meta` and `plugin`.
-Each plugin.toml must contain one meta section, but may contain
-Below are tables of keys for each section.
+A plugin metadata file has three sections: `meta`, `package` and `plugins`.
+Each plugin.toml must contain one meta section, but may contain Below are tables of keys for each sections.

 ## Meta section
 | Key     | Type    | Required | Notes               |